 Genuine sport is noble.
 So said some poor sap back when you could send someone in chains to Australia for stealing a loaf of bread.
 Back then, I suppose, times were simpler but the death rates were high, and the laughs were few.
 Was there really anything noble in competing in a fight which lasted 276 rounds and waking up in the morning with a fractured skull?
 I doubt it.
-But even then the Boxing Promoters, those most ignoble of characters, were finding ways to make a shilling off the back of a fighter’s hard graft.
+But even then, boxing promoters, those most ignoble of characters, were finding ways to make a shilling off the back of a fighter’s hard graft.
 And if you think women were exempted from the clutches of promoters, think again.

 On September 1, 1852, a letter appeared in London’s The Times newspaper by a gentleman who recounts an uproar outside his house while he was taking his breakfast.
 He put down his toast and went to see what the fuss was out in the field and to his astonishment saw a “mob of men” leading two women who then “stripped to the waist… and fought each other for half an hour.”
 He asserts this was an “organised prizefight” and he had been told the women were each paid the equivalent of 25p and he also noticed large amounts of cash going into the hands of the organizers.
 He was appalled.
 “Bring back the flogging posts,” he wrote.